TheineAddict/Null-Expected/README.md

 1. **Copy template**: `src/data/posts/_template-your-post-title.md`
 2. **Navigate to your folder**: `src/data/posts/[author-id]/[year]/[month]/`
+   - Find your author ID in `src/config/authors.ts` (e.g., `author1`, `author2`)
+   - Use the year and month from your post's date field
+   - All month folders (01-12) are already created for 2025 and 2026
 3. **Paste and rename**: `draft-your-new-post.md` in your folder
 4. **Edit content**: Update frontmatter and write your post
 5. **Test locally**: `npm run dev` to preview